Frequently Asked Questions

 While vendors do offer alternative infills, many of these materials have not been studied fully.
 Other infills on the market may be made with rubber, plastic, mineral-based, or plant-derived materials.
 When researching turf options, communities should evaluate materials carefully and may wish to require additional testing to ensure they have considered the full range of chemicals.

 Heat: In sunny, warm weather, artificial turf can become much hotter than natural grass, raising concerns related to heat stress for athletes playing on the fields.
+Some towns, such as Burlington, MA, have adopted policies to protect athletes from high temperatures.

 Environmental concerns: Environmental concerns include loss of wildlife habitat and contaminated runoff into the environment.
 Another environmental concern is migration of the synthetic particles, including infill and plastic grass blades, into the surrounding environment.